You are currently signed in as .

 Many Internet marketing and advertising consultants specialize in different areas of the industry.
 For example, search engine marketers (SEMs) are responsible for the day-to-day management of clients' Web sites.
 They research a client's products or services, and develop advertisements using concise descriptions and keywords that will place their company's Web site high in search rankings.
 SEMs optimize ad campaigns with the most effective keywords so potential consumers are directed to the client's Web site during a search—the ultimate goal is to be listed as high as possible in a search engine's top 10 results.

-Others work as pay per click specialists (PPCs).
-PPCs place, or imbed, a client's advertisement on an existing Web site, often in the form of an image or banner.
-PPCs research sites, or content providers, that have an interest or relation to their client's business.
-For example, a PPC representing clients who sell vitamin supplements, health club memberships, or energy drinks may contact the online manager of an exercise Web site to convince him or her to place banner ads or sponsored links at the site.
+Others work as pay per click specialists (PPCSs).
+PPCSs place, or embed, a client's advertisement on an existing Web site, often in the form of an image or banner.
+PPCSs research sites, or content providers, that have an interest or relation to their client's business.
+For example, a PPCS representing clients who sell vitamin supplements, health club memberships, or energy drinks may contact the online manager of an exercise Web site to convince him or her to place banner ads or sponsored links at the site.
 Clicking on these banners or links will direct the user to the advertiser's Web site.
-PPCs regularly monitor logfiles to determine the number of visits or "clicks," and then pay the content provider accordingly.
+PPCSs regularly monitor logfiles to determine the number of visits or "clicks," and then pay the content provider accordingly.

 Complete your Vault Profile and get seen by top employers